Historical Archives of the European Union: Premises

 Since 2012, the HAEU has his seat at the historic 'Villa Salviati' in Florence.

 'Villa Salviati' is located on the Florentine hills along Via Bolognese and was named after one of its illustrious owners, Jacopo Salviati, who took possession of the estate in 1445.
 The Salviati family were wealthy wool merchants and bankers and during the 15th century closely connected to the Medici family.

 A fortified house was present at the site since the 12th century, but the Salviati family elegantly decorated the villa and its gardens of 14 acres.
-The asymmetric facades show additions over the centuries, but retain some of the crenellated castle look that is typical for a palace outside the city walls.
-With the passing of the Salviati family, the estate to have changed hands many times in the last two hundred years and were owned by the Borghese princes, the English Vansittart, the tenor Mario Da Candia, and Gustavo Hagermann in the 19th century.
+The asymmetric facades show additions over the centuries but retain some of the crenellated castle look that is typical for a palace outside the city walls.
+With the passing of the Salviati family, the estate changed hands many times in the last two hundred years and was owned by the Borghese princes, the English Vansittart, the tenor Mario Da Candia, and Gustavo Hagermann in the 19th century.

-It is said that in this palace, Veronica Cybo, the wife of the Duke Salviati, consumed with jealousy, stabbed to death the Duke's mistress, a Caterina Canacci.
+It is said that in this palace, Veronica Cybo, the wife of Duke Salviati, consumed with jealousy, stabbed to death the Duke's mistress, a Caterina Canacci.
 Veronica arranged to lure the woman to the palace with the help of Bartolommeo, Caterina's stepson.
 She then proceeded to decapitate the unfortunate woman and then presented the head to her husband the Duke as a New Year's gift.
-For the crime, Veronica was exiled from Florence, and Bartolommeo, beheaded.
+For the crime, Veronica was exiled from Florence, and Bartolommeo was beheaded.
 Among the many allusions to the story, is a novel by Francesco Domenico Guerrazzi.

-Since 2000 Villa Salviati is property of the Italian State and after the extensive restructuration it has been destinated to host the HAEU with 11,000 linear meters of shelving created in an subterraneous deposit.
+Since 2000 Villa Salviati has been the property of the Italian State and after the extensive restructuration it has been destined to host the HAEU with 11,000 linear metres of shelving created in a subterraneous deposit.

-On 17 of December 2009 the President of the Italian Republic Giorgio Napolitano has inaugurated the opening of the Historical Archives of the European Union at 'Villa Salviati' and in 2012 the Archives were operative.
+On 17 December 2009, the President of the Italian Republic Giorgio Napolitano has inaugurated the opening of the Historical Archives of the European Union at 'Villa Salviati' and in 2012 the Archives were operative.